We can do it! Here are some resources and general information to help.

 Create a product to teach the class about the holiday.
 Products might include making your own Hanukkiya or dreidel if you are studying Hanukkah, dress a doll in the traditional clothing for St. Lucia’s day, make a clay diye lamp for Diwali, make a chart comparing and contrasting the different versions of St. Nicholas around the globe as compared to Santa Claus.
 Be creative!

-We will have a ‘Publishing Party’ on Tuesday the 15th through Friday the 18th (more details on that later).
-The product is due at the Publishing Party and the students will read aloud their reports either in person or in a video to share with the class.
+We will have a ‘Publishing Party’ on Monday the 20th through Wednesday the 22nd (more details on that later).
+The product is due at the Publishing Party and the students will read aloud their reports to the class.

 If you have any questions, concerns or comments, please let me know!